codefellows/seattle-201d11/class-07-oop-constructors-tables/lab/README.md

 ## Technical Requirements
 - Good use of a constructor function; style and syntax are correctly implemented
-- Each cookie stand location should have its own render() method (in other words, as part of the constructor) that creates and appends its row to the table
+- Each cookie stand location should have a separate render() method that creates and appends its row to the table
 - The header row and footer row are each created in their own stand-alone function
 - Duplicate code has been removed and DRY principles are evident
 - Working on a non-master branch for the day, with regular commit history.
 Basically, every time you get something to work, you should do a commit.
 But you only need to push every couple of hours or so, tops.